ropensci/roweb3/content/blog/2026-03-30-news-mars-2026/index.md

 Read [all about coworking](/blog/2023/06/21/coworking/)!

--   Tuesday April 7th 2026, 9:00 Americas Pacific (16:00 UTC) ["Getting to know the CSID Network"](/events/coworking-2026-04/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Irene Ramos](/author/irene-ramos/).
+-   Tuesday April 7th 2026, 9:00 Americas Pacific (16:00 UTC) ["Getting to know the CSID Network"](/events/coworking-2026-04/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohosts [Irene Ramos](/author/irene-ramos/) and [Adamu Saleh Saidu](/author/adamu-saleh-saidu).
     -   Learn more about the [CSID Network](https://csidnet.org/)
-    -   Meet cohost, Irene Ramos, and learn more about the CSID Network and how you might get involved.
+    -   Meet cohosts, Irene Ramos and Adamu Saleh Saidu, and learn more about the CSID Network and how you might get involved.
 -   Tuesday May 5th 2026, 9:00 Australia Western (01:00 UTC) ["Code Review with rOpenSci"](/events/coworking-2026-05/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Liz Hare](/author/liz-hare/).
     -   Explore resources for Code Review
     -   Sign up to volunteer to do [software peer-review](https://airtable.com/app8dssb6a7PG6Vwj/shrnfDI2S9uuyxtDw) at rOpenSci